niell-ion/TXRX-Doc-Hub/docs/rar/rar_preface.md

 * Use only manufacturer-approved accessories and replacement parts

-> ⚠️ ANSI-rated Personal Protective Equipment (PPE) must be worn at all times, including safety glasses, gloves, hard hat, and protective footwear

 #### Safety Disclaimer

-The manufacturer assumes no liability for damage or injury resulting from:
+> The manufacturer assumes no liability for damage or injury resulting from:
+>

-* Improper installation or operation
+>* Improper installation or operation
+>

-* Unauthorized modifications
+>* Unauthorized modifications
+>

-* Use outside of intended application
+>* Use outside of intended application
+>

-* Neglect of routine maintenance
+>* Neglect of routine maintenance
+>

-By operating this equipment, the user agrees to accept all responsibility for its safe use.
+>By operating this equipment, the user agrees to accept all responsibility for its safe use.

 If there is any uncertainty regarding safe operation, contact the manufacturer or a qualified supervisor before proceeding.